 The field trip will take place in the weeks immediately prior to the normal commencement of classes for Semester 1.
-The estimated cost of the field trip and payment options can be found at http://ecommerce.science.unimelb.edu.au/product.asp?pID=73&cID=19&c=241822.
+The estimated cost of the field trip is $380 and payment options can be found at http://ecommerce.science.unimelb.edu.au/product.asp?pID=73&cID=19&c=241822.
 Price may vary slightly at time of field trip.

 - Hydrogeology/Environmental Geochemistry12.5